Noelle Silva: Powers and abilities

 Noelle is a water mage.
 Born with incredible magic potential as a royal, she is initially unable to properly control her magic, with it veering to different directions.
 Through training and facing dangers, she learns to control it to form barriers and later blasts of water.
 She later gains the spell "Valkyrie Armor", covering her body in a magical armor made of water that lets her control the mana of whatever it touches.
 After training, she gains a Mermaid Form variant of the armor that increases her power underwater.
 After Lolopechika is captured, Noelle becomes the new host of the water spirit Undine and is able to use Saint Valkyrie Armor, giving her the power to destroy devils.
+She later becomes the host of the Sea God at the Underwater Temple giving her even more power.
+This enhanced power from the Sea God Leviathan grants Noelle yet another new form to her Valkyrie armor, "Valkyrie Armor Dragon Form".

 Reception

 Popularity

 Noelle has consistently ranked high in the yearly Japanese Black Clover popularity polls, placing ninth in the second poll with 709 votes and fifth in the fourth poll with 1,337 votes.
 In the fifth poll, she placed first with 80,150 votes.